Plastics are lurking in your everyday cosmetics, including lotion, hair spray and shampoo. Here are 5 reasons to avoid them.

-Squeaky clean, and hair preened and stuck steadfastly – every last hair in place, every inch of our skin feeling moisturized.
+Squeaky clean, hair styled, and every inch of our skin feeling moisturized.
 But at what cost?
-Far from being of concern only to the hemp wearing, planet-loving hippie, the plastics contained within our lotions, moisturizers, hairspray and shampoos should cause us all concern.
+Far from being only of concern to the hemp wearing, planet-loving hippies, the plastics contained within our lotions, moisturizers, hairspray and shampoos should cause us all concern.
 Here are five reasons why.

 1. Salon-worthy, advert-ready hair – the dream is far from the reality

-We’ve all seen those awe-inspiring models and celebs in shampoo ads, and while those with a grip on reality will know that the results shown are likely unrealistic, what you shouldn’t expect, is that these products should come with a neon flashing “buyer beware” sign.
-In one journalist’s investigation, a well known shampoo brand was dissected: three ingredients were for cleaning hair, the remaining 22 were unnecessary to the cleaning process, perhaps the biggest offender amongst which was PEG-7M – placed there to provide lather.
+We’ve all seen those awe-inspiring models and celebs in shampoo ads, but those with a grip on reality will know that the results shown are likely unrealistic.
+What you shouldn’t expect, though, is that these products come with a neon flashing “buyer beware” sign.
+In one journalist’s investigation, a well known shampoo brand was dissected: three ingredients were for cleaning hair, the remaining 22 were unnecessary to the cleaning process, perhaps the biggest offender amongst which was PEG-7M – placed there to provide extra lather.
 This gem of a chemical:

 “…reduces the skin’s natural moisture.
 Increases the appearance of aging and leaves you vulnerable to bacteria.
 (It is) used in spray-on oven cleaners and cleansers to dissolve oil and grease”.

 Alongside this plastic are a whole host of other nasties, such as resins, waxes and silicone, which are all cleverly picked to create the illusion of healthier hair – all while coating it over and over and over, to ultimately leave your hair dull, listless and completely unmanageable.
 Chemicals to look out for include: Dimethacone, Cyclomethicone, Acrylates, Copolymers, PEGs, Parabens, Methylchloroisothiazolinone, Methylisothiazolinone and Paraffin Waxes.